Mart1nSchulz/Schoku/README.md

 I elected to collect statistics based on the multi-threaded timings througout.
 For the later versions of Schoku the factor between multi-threading and single-threading is close to 6 for a 4 CPU / 8 execution units processor.
-The original code's ratio of multi- to single-threaded performance started very low at 2.15 and improved with the allocation and alignment of the grid state data.
+The original code's ratio of multi- to single-threaded performance started very low at 2.15 (could be specific to my setup) and improved with the allocation and alignment of the grid state data.

-I am taking timings on a Zen2 Ryzen 7 4800U processor.
+I am taking timings on a Zen2 Ryzen 7 4700U processor.

 ### Approach